a2uuz/my-playlist/README.md

 ## README ##
-This is a simple web page that displs a list of The Holy Quran Reciters
+This is a simple web page that displays a list of my favorite Quran Reciters

 ------------------------------------